swaptacular/swpt_accounts/protocol.rst

    applied `ConfigureAccount`_ message.
 If there have not been any applied `ConfigureAccount`_ messages yet, the value SHOULD represent the default configuration settings.

-status_flags : int32
-   Account status bit-flags.
-Different server implementations may use these flags for different purposes.
-The lowest 16 bits are reserved.
-Bit ``0`` has the meaning "inactive account", indicating that the account can not participate in incoming or outgoing transfers.

 account_identity : string
    A string which (along with ``debtor_id``) globally identifies the